Tibetan Translation of the Sanskrit Term Sambhara

 The Gelug Prasangika View

 This view derives from the Vaibhashika text A Treasure-House of Special Topics of Knowledge (Chos mngon-pa’i mdzod, Skt.
-Abhidharma-kosha) by the fourth- of fifth-century CE Indian master Vasubandhu.
+Abhidharma-kosha) by the 4th- or 5th-century CE Indian master Vasubandhu.
 According to this view, the karma, positive force, and positive potential involved in a mental action are the same as above.

 In the case of physical and verbal actions, however, the karma is strictly a form of physical phenomenon (gzugs).
 It is still an urged impulse, but now as an impulse of energy, rather than a mental urge, the karma of physical and verbal acts has two aspects: